-The term was made famous by the 1955 film “The Seven Year Itch” starring Marilyn Monroe.
-Digging into the genesis of the phrase uncovers that the magic number of seven might be more coincidence than a proven period of time.
+The term was made famous by Marilyn Monroe’s 1955 film The Seven Year Itch.
+Digging into the genesis of the phrase uncovers that the magic number seven might be more coincidence than a proven fact.

-Whether a marriage lasts three years or seven, the reasons leading to divorce are frequently the same.
+Whether a marriage lasts three years or seven, or some other number of years, the reasons leading to divorce are frequently the same.
 Money, communication, and misaligned expectations all top the list.

 Regardless of who started the ball rolling, it’s important to face the issue head on.
-As Portland divorce attorneys, too frequently we have seen men try to fix the problem by ignoring it.
+As divorce attorneys, too frequently we have seen men try to fix the problem by ignoring it.

-People often fail to say what we mean, whether by design or because we just don’t know how.
+“People often fail to say what we mean, whether by design or because we just don’t know how.
 We often misunderstand others, and, to make matters worse, may think we understand them when we don’t.

 The misalignment of expectations can be challenging both in the relationship and through the divorce process.
 If both parties have vastly different beliefs it can lead to a great deal of conflict, which is exacerbated during divorce.

 “It is a basic human trait to project our desires and thoughts onto those we are closest to.
 We tend to expect significant people in our lives to behave in a manner envisioned in our mind.
-Expectations in relationships can be harmful when unspoken ideals are projected onto the other person.
+“Expectations in relationships can be harmful when unspoken ideals are projected onto the other person.
 Unspoken assumptions and unrealistic expectations commonly sabotage relationships.” – Jacklyn Marcus, Ph.D